raphael-group/machina/README.md

     2> A7/result.txt

     $ cat A7/result.txt
-    With primary 'breast', single-source seeding and binarization: 5 migrations, 5 comigrations, 0 non-unique parentage sites and 2 seeding sites.
+    With primary 'breast', single-source seeding and binarization: 5 migrations, 5 comigrations and 2 seeding sites.
 [LB, UB] = [5.0242, 5.0242].
 1.13471 seconds (A7)